 The Graham Children is a 1742 family portrait painting by English Rococo artist William Hogarth.
+It is in the National Gallery in London.

 Analysis of Hogarth’s The Graham Children

-The Graham Children is a 1742 painting by William Hogarth which depicts the four children of Daniel Graham.
+The Graham Children is a 1742 painting by William Hogarth that depicts the four children of Daniel Graham.
 Graham was an apothecary, a type of early pharmacist, to both King George II and King George III of England, as well as the Chelsea Hospital in London.

 This intriguing painting was originally designed as a sort of conversation piece of his four children Thomas, Henrietta, Anna Maria, and Richard, as well as a pet bird and cat in the background.